ON THIS PAGE: You will learn about how doctors describe AML. This is called the subtype. Use the menu to see other pages.

 Intermediate.
 Changes associated with a less favorable prognosis include normal chromosomes, where no changes are found and a translocation between chromosomes 9 and 11 [t(9;11)].
 Many other subtypes are considered part of this group, particularly those with 1 or more specific molecular changes.
 Sometimes, extra copies of chromosome 8 or trisomy 8 may be classified as intermediate risk over unfavorable (see below).

-Mutations in genes that are too small to be seen with a microscope and cannot be found with cytogenetic tests have been found using tests called molecular assays.
+Testing for molecular changes at diagnosis helps determine a patient’s treatment options.
 For example, patients with changes in the NPM1 or CEBPalpha genes have a better long-term outcome, while chemotherapy (see the Treatment Options section) does not work as well for patients with changes in the FLT3 gene.
-Therefore, testing for these changes at diagnosis helps determine a patient’s treatment options.
+Other genetic changes linked to prognosis for people with AML include:

 Recurrent or relapsed AML is cancer that has come back after treatment.
 If the AML does return, there will be another round of tests to learn about the extent of the recurrence.
 These tests and scans are often similar to those done at the time of the original diagnosis.

 Information about the subtype will help the doctor recommend a specific treatment plan.
 The next section in this guide is Treatment Options.
-Or, use the menu to choose another section to continue reading this guide.
+You may use the menu to choose a different section to read in this guide.